 Recent commercial fishery age distributions are generated based on age-reading of otoliths collected by IPHC staff stationed in major ports.
 Otoliths are collected in proportion to the landings (in all ports that are annually staffed by the IPHC), and therefore the raw ages can be simply aggregated within each IPHC Regulatory Area and year to estimate the age composition of the landings.
 Beginning in 2017, a fin clip was collected from each sampled Pacific halibut, and subsequently analyzed via a genetic assay to determine the sex.
-For 2022, sex-specific age information was available for 2017-2021, with collection and analysis of subsequent samples ongoing.
+For 2023, sex-specific age information was available for 2017-2022, with collection and analysis of subsequent samples ongoing.
 These data provide direct information on the sex ratio of the landings, a critically important improvement to the IPHC's annual fishery monitoring program.

-The aggregate sex ratios in the commercial landings indicate that the fishery has comprised mainly female Pacific halibut in recent years, ranging from 51% in Biological Region 4B in 2019 and 2022 to 92% in Region 4 in 2017 (Table 1).
-With five years of data now available, it is possible to discern some consistent patterns, such as the strong negative relationship between average age in the landings and the percent female (Figure 37).
+The aggregate sex ratios in the commercial landings indicate that the fishery has comprised mainly female Pacific halibut in recent years, ranging from 50% in Biological Region 4B in 2022 to 92% in Region 4 in 2017 (Table 1).
+There is a strong negative relationship between average age in the landings and the percent female (Figure 37).
 This is consistent with dimorphic growth for Pacific halibut leading to a larger fraction of younger fish above the minimum size limit being females.
-Coastwide sex ratios have dropped from 82% female to 74% during 2017-21, consistent with the aging of the 2005 cohort.
+Coastwide sex ratios dropped from 80% female to 74-75% from 2020 to 2022 and 2023, consistent with the aging of the 2005 cohort and greater contribution of younger year-classes.
 Relative patterns among Biological Regions have remained consistent over this period.
 From the sex-specific age composition estimates, it is clear that most fish in the landings less than about 15 years old are female (Figure 38).